ecrc/exageostat/docs/index.md

 ### Current Features of ExaGeoStat ###

 Operations:
-1. Generating synthetic datasets that mimics climate/weather model (i.e., generate longitudes, latitudes and observations),
+1. Generating synthetic datasets that mimic climate/weather model (i.e., generate longitudes, latitudes and observations),
-2. Evaluating Maximum Likelihood function for both real and synthetic datasets (only exact evaluation is currently supported), and,
+2. Evaluating Maximum Likelihood function for both real and synthetic datasets using exact, Diagonal Super Tile (DST), and Tile Low-Rank (TLR) computation, and,
-3. Predicting unknown observations using the estimated theta parameters of Maximum likelihood function (i.e., variance, smoothness, range).
+3. Predicting unknown observations using the estimated theta parameters of the Maximum likelihood function (i.e., variance, smoothness, range).